jepstein-eagle/adaptable/packages/adaptable/readme/functions/dashboard-function.md

 The Dashboard can be heavily customised so that it fits your needs both in terms of contents and visibility.

-**Note**: In v.6.1 (March 2020) the Dashboard was signficantly updated and improved with some previous properties now deprecated.

 >To facilitate this upgrade for existing users, a default Tab is created when AdapTable first loads after the upgrade, containing the Visible toolbars in the Adaptable State.

 ## Dashboard Visiblity Modes